MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Adding another sensor

 The frontend supports visualization of up to three pieces of sensor data.
-Since the curiosity board contains Just the temperature sensor by default, we will use the user Switch (`SW1`) to simulate another sensor.
+Since the Curiosity board contains Just the temperature sensor by default, we will use the user Switch (`SW1`) to simulate another sensor.
 Follow the steps below to start visualizing switch position in the webapp.

 1. Download the latest version of the firmware from the [releases](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases) tab.